Aurelio logo

 Handoffs

-When we use handoffs in Agents SDK, the agent hands over control of the entire workflow to another agent.
-Handoffs differ to the orchestrator-subagent pattern — with orchestrator-subagent, the orchestrator retains control as each subagent must ultimately respond to the orchestrator, and the orchestrator decides the flow of information and generates the final response to the user.
+When we use handoffs in Agents SDK the agent is handing over control of the entire workflow to another agent.
+Handoffs differ to the orchestrator-subagent pattern, with orchestrator-subagent the orchestrator retains control as each subagent must ultimately respond to the orchestrator and the orchestrator decides the flow of information and generates the final response to the user.
 With handoffs, once a "subagent" gains control of the workflow the flow of information and final answer generation is under their control.

 Handoff agents

-Using the handoff structure, any of our agents may answer the user directly, and our subagents can see the entire chat history with the steps taken so far.
+Using the handoff structure, any one of our agents may answer the user directly and our subagents get to see the entire chat history with the steps taken so far.

 text